-If you are an international, documented applicant looking for information related to visas, immigration etc., it is recommended that you review the information provided by Harvard’s International Office.
+If you are an international applicant looking for information related to visas, immigration etc., it is recommended that you review the information provided by Harvard’s International Office.

 Undocumented applicants and those with DACA status are encouraged to review the information and resources listed on the Undocumented at Harvard site.